dask/distributed/docs/source/worker.rst

 "hoarded", it can overestimate — sometimes significantly — how much memory the process is using and think the worker is running out of memory when in fact it isn't.

-More in detail:

-Both the Linux and MacOS memory allocators try to avoid performing a `brk`_ kernel call every time the application calls `free`_ by implementing a user-space memory management system.
+More in detail: both the Linux and MacOS memory allocators try to avoid performing a `brk`_ kernel call every time the application calls `free`_ by implementing a user-space memory management system.
 Upon `free`_, memory can remain allocated in user space and potentially reusable by the next `malloc`_ - which in turn won't require a kernel call either.
 This is generally very desirable for C/C++ applications which have no memory allocator of their own, as it can drastically boost performance at the cost of a larger memory footprint.
 CPython however adds its own memory allocator on top, which reduces the need for this additional abstraction (with caveats).

+There are steps you can take to alleviate situations where worker memory is not released back to the OS.
+These steps are discussed in the following sections.

 Manually trim memory
 ~~~~~~~~~~~~~~~~~~~~